ikandars/dawah-asistent/README.md

 # Dawah Asistent

-A Service for queuing holy Quran by it surah number and verse number.
+A Service for queuing holy Quran by it surah number and verse number from your WhatsApp or Telegram.

 ## Run in local development